Canadian participation in the work of the OECD

 - Advisory Bodies

 OECD work is produced by 12 main Directorates and a number of semi-autonomous bodies, whose activities are oriented by member countries representatives (also called "delegates"), who share information and experience in over 200 Committees and Working parties.
 Overall decision-making power lies with the OECD Council composed of Ambassadors from member states.
 Other institutional bodies are responsible for "OECD corporate issues".

 The External Relations Committee is the focal point for the development and pursuit of policy dialogue between the OECD and non-member economies.
 Much of the work of this Committee is accomplished through the Centre for Co-operation with Non-Members.
 It manages multi-country thematic and country programmes that focus on working with Emerging Economies.
-Participation on the Committee is led by the Department of Foreign Affairs and International Trade.
+Participation on the Committee is led by Foreign Affairs, Trade and Development Canada.

 Economics Department (ECO): The work of ECO relates to issues of both a macroeconomic and a structural character, and in particular on the interaction between structural and macroeconomic policies and developments.
 ECO supports the work of two Committees: the Economic Policy Committee (EPC), which focuses discussions on recent economic developments and outlook and the analysis of macroeconomic and structural policy across countries and the Economic and Development Review Committee (EDRC), which undertakes country review of a broad field of policy settings.
 Canadian participation in both committees is led by the Department of Finance Canada.